Francis Allen-Palenske

-Francis Allen-Palenske (born 1976/1977) is an American elected official.
+Francis Allen-Palenske (born 1976/1977) is an American elected official in Las Vegas, Nevada.

-Biography
+Early life and education

 Allen-Palenske was born in Baton Rouge, Louisiana.
 Her parents operated various franchise food establishments.
 She graduated from Galena High School in Reno, Nevada and then earned a B.A. in Political Science and Business from the University of Nevada, Reno.
 She is of Korean descent.

+Career

 After school, she worked as a congressional staffer.
 She was elected as a member of the Nevada Assembly from 2004 to 2008, the first Asian-American woman elected to the Assembly.
 After her tenure, she owned and operated a Capriotti's sandwich franchise.
 She returned to public service after winning election to the Las Vegas City Council; she was sworn in on December 7, 2022 representing Ward 4.

 Personal life

 She is married to Steve Palenske, Fire Captain and 23-year veteran of the City of Las Vegas Fire Department.
 They have three children and reside in Northwest Las Vegas.
 She is bilingual, speaking both English and Korean.